| From the Clyde

 and Hong Kong were under threat of invasion.
 My plans for reaching

 Hong Kong had to be abandoned.
+My

 journey had begun at Chatham and marked a new stage in my life.